Mary Boyle O’Reilly Papers, 1879-1937 | Boston Public Library Archival and Manuscript Finding Aid Database

 While the majority of the letters are concerning business matters, such as requests for interviews, they are also personal responses to O’Reilly’s intelligence and character.
 President Theodore Roosevelt remarked that O’Reilly was a unique entity in spite of her father’s notoriety.

-Many letters thank O’Reilly for newspaper clippings; however these clippings are not included in the correspondence.
+Many letters thank O’Reilly for newspaper clippings; however these clippings are not included in the collection.